 Settlement and cash-out terms: initial NEM rates typically allowed generation credits to roll forward indefinitely, however, more recent designs have settled on a shorter basis, including monthly.
-This tends to reduce the value of solar PV generation, due to its strongly seasonal generation pattern.
-Even where the system matches the premise consumption over the year, it will be over producing during the summer and under-producing during the winter.
+This tends to reduce the value of

 EV economics and cost-competitiveness timing are discussed in Section 5.4.4.